Should I worry about giving my DNA to labs that do genetic tests?

 What is Health eDefense?

-Health eDefense is dedicated to providing consumers with actionable information on how to protect their personal health information effectively from cyber threats.
+The Health eDefense platform is dedicated to providing consumers with actionable information on how to protect their personal health information effectively from cyber threats.
 Health eDefense provides informational content and education related to cyber security, privacy and consent, security, and related topics and policies such as HIPAA and GDPR.

-Cyber security is impacting our daily lives and our personal and protected health information is a target for hackers and criminals looking to make money off of our personal data.
+Cyber security is impacting our daily lives, and our personal and protected health information is a target for hackers and criminals looking to make money off of our personal data.
 Your personal health data will always be about your health, demographics, social, lifestyle, financial history, and other related details.
-Once taken they cannot be taken back.
+Once taken, they cannot be taken back.